 In 2013, Belgian researchers (Pickut et al) found that eight weeks of meditation increases grey matter density in the caudate nucleus, which leads to more experience of the flow state.

-So, both meditation and games increase flow state, and many would say it is easier to experience flow by playing video games than by meditating.
+So, both meditation and games increase flow, and many would say it is easier to experience flow by playing video games than by meditating.
 So, in some ways playing relaxing games is a better option for many people than a hardcore meditation session.

 However, we can choose to be mindful gamers.
 We can choose to monitor the reactions we are having to video games and seek out relaxing experiences rather than stressful ones.
 We can choose to use games for our betterment.